developerdeepdives/2019-01-23/README.md

 #### Rebase

-Rebasing, on the other hand will take any local changes you plan on applying to master and add it to the pre-existing linear history of the repo.
+Rebasing, on the other hand, will take any local changes you plan on applying to the master and add it to the pre-existing linear history of the repo.

 ```
 $ git checkout [enter branch name here]